aamansingh/Amazon-Clone/README.md

 # Amazon-Clone
-This is just the Front-End part  only  the layout and styling of the hompage of amazon.com.
+This is just the Front-End part  only  the layout and styling of the homepage of amazon.com.
 Using HTML and CSS.